Anku5hk/Programmers_guide_to_Python/book.md

 print(str(my_float)) # 3.0
 ```
 ### 2.2 Text Type (str)
-Unlike Java, Python does not have *char* type for storing character/character array, it has *str* object (similar to *string* in c++) which is a collection of character data.
+Unlike Java, Python does not have *char* type for storing character/character array, it has *str* object (similar to *string* in C++) which is a collection of character data.
 String hold sequence of characters and are also called as string literals.
 They are immutable i.e items/values (here characters) cannot be altered/deleted once created.
 But you can use *replace()* method of string to alter and *strip()* to remove specific sub-string.
 ```Python
 ## Creating strings
 # Single Quote: contains string value